Affiliate links on Android Authority may earn us a commission. Learn more.

 Not everyone needs a $3,000 gaming rig to meet their work and personal computing requirements.
 For many, a $1,000 to $2,000 Windows or Mac machine will get the job done with power to spare.
 For yet others, even these options are overkill.
-In the sub-$1,000 space, there’s a strong argument to be made for the Chromebook vs iPad to keep costs as low as possible.
+In the sub-$1,000 space, there’s a strong argument to be made for the Chromebook vs iPad to keep costs low and productivity high.

 Which do you choose?
 Is a Chromebook better than an iPad?
 Is an iPad cheaper than a Chromebook?
-How do you decide?
 Which is better for education?
 In our primer, we explore the Chromebook vs iPad dichotomy and give you the tools needed to make the right decision for you.

 Chromebook vs iPad: Form is function

-There are many aspects to consider when purchasing a laptop or tablet, though none is perhaps more important than the form factor itself.
-Ask yourself this question: How will you primarily use the device?
+When purchasing a laptop or tablet, there are many aspects to consider, though nothing is more important than the form factor itself.
+Ask yourself this question: how will you primarily use the device?

 For the most part, Chromebooks are basically laptops.
 They run Chrome OS, Google’s lightweight operating system, and are best at browsing the web and running Google apps.
-Chromebooks come in several variants, including the traditional clamshell (think Google PixelBook Go) and the convertible (think Asus Flip C436).
-Where the former simply opens and closes, while the latter features a 360-degree hinge so the screen bends around.
-This allows the flip and other convertibles to be used laptop- or tablet-style.
+Chromebooks come in several variants, including the traditional clamshell (think Google PixelBook Go) and the convertible (think ASUS Flip C436).
+While the former simply opens and closes, the latter features a 360-degree hinge, so the screen bends around.
+This allows the flip and other convertibles to be used laptop or tablet-style.
+There are some Chromebook tablets too, but they aren’t common and don’t offer the ultimate Chrome OS experience.

 Conversely, iPads are slates first.
-They don’t have a keyboard, unless you choose to shell out extra cash for one.
+They don’t have a keyboard unless you choose to shell out extra cash for one.
 Where Chromebooks are thicker and heavier, iPads are slimmer and lighter — and thus more portable.
-Slates area easier to handle in certain circumstances, such as when sitting on a bus or the couch, or standing.
+Slates are easier to handle in certain circumstances, such as sitting on a bus or the couch or standing.
+They can also be thrown in most bags without much trouble.
+Ipads are also arguably much better-looking than most Chromebooks. iPads are made of premium materials like metal and glass.
+Chromebooks can be well-built too, but you have to pay more to see the better builds.

 This boils down to individual preference and how you intend to put the machine to work.
 If you absolutely need a keyboard, the Chromebook makes more sense.
 If you don’t see yourself typing all day, the iPad could be a better fit.

 Are you buying the device for yourself?
 Your kid?
 For work?
 Play?
-These topics all matter to some degree.
+All of these topics matter to some degree.

-Another thing to consider: kids take to touch screens as if they were born to use them. iPads are amongst the most finger-friendly devices on the market.
+Another thing to consider: kids take to touch screens as if they were born to use them.
+They learn to use iPads before they even start reading! iPads are amongst the most finger-friendly devices on the market.
 Even so, plenty of Chromebooks have touch screens.
 They simply cost a bit more than the absolutely cheapest, non-touch machines.

 Don’t forget about apps

-Other than the basic form factor, apps are what separate iPads and Chromebooks the most.
+Other than the basic form factor, apps are what separate Chromebooks vs iPads the most.

 Chrome OS is not necessarily a full desktop operating system.
-Where Windows or macOS machines can run hundreds of thousands of full desktop applications, Chromebooks are limited to web-based apps, Android, and Linux apps.
+Windows or macOS machines can run hundreds of thousands of full desktop applications.
+On the other hand, Chromebooks are limited to web-based apps, Android, and Linux apps.
 You must also take into account that not all Chromebooks support Linux apps.
 And while Android application-capable Chromebooks are more common, older devices often lack Google Play Store access.
 Check the link below to see which Chromebooks support Android and Linux apps.

 The full Google suite works too, of course, including Gmail, Docs, and YouTube.
 If you’re worried about work software, Chrome-based versions of Microsoft Office and Outlook are available.
 If you’re wondering about entertainment, Netflix and Disney Plus are available, too.
 Games are most often available from the Play Store in Android form, and you can use cloud-based offerings like Stadia.

 iPads, on the other hand, run iPadOS and have access to more than one million dedicated apps in the iTunes App Store.
 Generally speaking, any app you could want or need is available to the iPad.
-That includes Google’s entire catalog, as well as Microsoft’s productivity tools, Adobe’s creative tools, and hardcore enterprise apps.
+That includes Google’s entire catalog, as well as Microsoft’s productivity tools and hardcore enterprise apps.
+Photographers can even use professional-level apps like Lightroom and Photoshop.
+Video editors have plenty of options to choose from.
 The number of entertainment and gaming titles is unmatched in the industry.
-The big difference is that all iPad apps are technically mobile applications optimized for a larger screen, so you might still not get the full experience when compared to a desktop PC.
+The big difference is that all iPad apps are technically mobile applications optimized for a larger screen, so you might still not get the full experience compared to a desktop PC.

 What about cost?

-Both Chromebooks and iPads come in a wide range of prices.
-Don’t be surprised to find price tags as low as about $200 and as high as $1,400.
+Both Chromebooks vs iPads come in a wide range of prices.
+Don’t be surprised to find price tags as low as about $200 and as high as $1,400 or more.
 It all depends on what you want or need from the device.

 On the other end of the spectrum, Google’s Pixelbook Go can be kitted out for a price tag surpassing $1,300.
-The same goes for the highest-spec’d iPad Pro (2020), which tops $1,400 when fitted with extra storage and a cellular radio.
+The same goes for the highest spec’d M1 iPad Pro, which tops at a whopping $2,399 when fitted with extra storage and a cellular radio.

-What I’m trying to say here is that you can basically spend however much you want on either the Chromebook or iPad.
+I’m trying to say that you can basically spend however much you want on either the Chromebook or iPad.
 Want to keep it simple and affordable?
 You can do that with either, though the absolute cheapest Chromebooks will be a bit less expensive than iPads at the low end.
 If budget is the most important factor to you, Chromebooks win out.
+With that said, we can’t deny iPads have the edge regarding performance per dollar, though.

 See also: The best new Chromebooks you can find